Commercial Real Estate Loan Rates: The Essential Guide

 • Provides access to large amounts of capital for purchasing commercial properties.

-• Can offer flexible repayment terms to suit the needs of the borrower.
+• Can offer flexible repayment terms to suit the borrower’s needs.

-• Interest rates on commercial real estate loans are often lower than other types of financing.
+• Interest rates on commercial real estate loans are typically lower than those on other types of financing.

-• Potential tax benefits, such as deducting interest payments from taxable income.
+• Potential tax benefits include deducting interest payments from taxable income.

 Cons: